 Chocolate Whoopie Pies

 What is an Amish chocolate whoopie pie?
-Amish chocolate whoopie pies are two soft, cake-like, and chocolatey cookies with a light vanilla frosting sandwiched between them.
+Amish chocolate whoopie pies are soft, cake-like chocolate cookies with a light vanilla frosting sandwiched between them.

-Tradition says that the name probably came from the cry of delight that they inspire.
-And I can imagine an Amish kid opening his lunch box and spotting a whoopie pie, and then letting out a shriek of delight, "Whoopie!" 🙂
+Tradition says that the name "whoopie pie" probably came from the cry of delight that they inspire.
+I can picture an Amish kid opening his lunch pail, spotting a whoopie pie, then letting out a shriek of delight, "Whoopie!" 🙂

 This post contains affiliate links...